Rich Reel

 resolve the square allowing true connection between caller and dancers.

-As square dancing is an activity that doesn't so-much reward in dollars (but does reward!),
+As square dancing doesn't so-much reward in dollars (but does reward!),

-I'm thankful I have a good job that allows me to enjoy square dance calling without having to make a living at it.
+I'm thankful I have a good job that allows me to enjoy it without having to make a living at it.

 I have no plans to make calling any more than a hobby - albeit a serious one.